This is strictly an opinion piece.

 Additionally, finding reservations in campgrounds has even become harder.
 And some campgrounds may be too crowded for you to feel safe.

-If you are a huge introvert and friends/interactions are not a big deal to you, you'll probably be fine still full-time RVing.
+If you are a huge introvert and friends/interactions are not a big deal to you, you'll probably be fine.

 For us, other than social distancing and the social change, (at least so far) not much else has changed about boondocking full-time during the pandemic.

-We still full-time RV, we still camp on public lands, and there is still plenty of room.
+We still do this full time, we still camp on public lands, and there is still plenty of room.

 We simply must mask-up when we go to town for things, wash hands or sanitize when we get back into the car/home, and stay as far from other people in public as we can.